 The worldwide distribution and approval of Stevia

 Japanese and Brazilian scientists were able to jointly prove in studies that steviol glycosides are not toxic.
-Today Japan is one of the largest buyers of the natural sweetener steviol glycosides and imports this mainly from China, Brazil, Korea and Taiwan.
-Japanese consumers today have a wide choice of stevia products and stevia sweetened foods and beverages.
+Today, Japan is one of the largest consumers of the natural sweetener steviol glycosides, importing them mainly from China, Brazil, Korea and Taiwan.
+Japanese consumers now have a wide choice of Stevia products and Stevia-sweetened foods and beverages.